-14In the Appendix, we show our results are robust to several specifications: Table A2 shows results are robust to defining routine and non-routine occupations each Census year as opposed to using the 1980 Census as in Table 2; Table A3 shows results are robust to redefining M&A activity using only mergers observed in the first six years of the preceding decade, allowing for a greater time lag between the merger effective date and the year in which occupational shares are measured addressing concerns that occupational changes take time to materialize; Table A4 presents results using a measure of merger intensity calculated based on M&A transaction values instead of counts.
+16In the Appendix, we show our results are robust to several specifications: Table A2 shows results are robust to defining routine and non-routine occupations each Census year as opposed to using the 1980 Census as in Table 8; Table A3 shows results are robust to redefining M&A activity using only mergers observed in the first six years of the preceding decade, allowing for a greater time lag between the merger effective date and the year in which occupational shares are measured addressing concerns that occupational changes take time to materialize; Table A4 presents results using a measure of merger intensity calculated based on M&A transaction values instead of counts.

-15In Appendix Table A5, we alternatively consider the fraction of workers with college education, defined as 4 or more years of post-secondary education.
+17 In Appendix Table A5, we alternatively consider the fraction of workers with college education, defined as 4 or more years of post-secondary education.
 Our results are qualitatively robust to using this alternative measure of skill.

-high-skill workers within a given industry.
-The results are economically important: an increase in M&A intensity by 1% is associated with an increase in the share of highly-educated employees by nearly 1 percentage point within industries (column 3)
+Column 3 includes year and industry fixed effects and column 4 further controls for time dummies interacted with the value of the dependent variable at the start of the sample.
+We show that an increase in lagged merger intensity is related to an increase in the relative share of high-skill workers within a given industry.
+The results are economically important: an increase in M&A intensity by 1% is associated with an increase in the share of highly-educated employees by nearly 1 percentage point within industries (column 3).

 Overall, these findings are consistent with the argument in Autor, Levy, and Murnane (2003) that industries with low routine task intensity employ relatively more high-skill workers.
-Moreover, these findings are also consistent with Autor and Dorn (2013) who argue the adoption of technology that replaces routine-based labor inputs will lead to an outsized increase in the share of high-skilled employees due to the complementarities between high-skilled employees and technology.
-16
+Moreover, these findings are also consistent with Autor and Dorn (2013) who argue the adoption of technology that replaces routine-based labor inputs will lead to an outsized increase in the share of high-skilled employees due to the complementarities between high-skilled employees and technology.18

-V.2 M&A and wages
+V.5 M&A and wages